amusecode/amuse/doc/reference/stopping_conditions.rst

     type
-        The type of the stopping condition, integer between 0 and N. defined by the framework supported
+        The type of the stopping condition, integer between 0 and N. Defined by the framework supported
         1 if the stopping condition is supported, 0 otherwise.
-        Needs to be set by the implementor enabled
+        Needs to be set by the implementer enabled
         1 if enabled by the user, 0 otherwise.
-        Implementor must provide a mechanism to set and unset this field.
+        Implementer must provide a mechanism to set and unset this field.

 Set stopping conditions table